It’s important to ask the question: What is the purpose of Ben Moore Command?

 Washability and Durability of Command Semi-Gloss

 Whether you are a painting contractor and homeowner, you want the paint to be washable.
-Professional painting contractors don’t want to hear that the paint they applied failed, and of course, homeowners should have a product that can handle their daily demands.
+Professional painting contractors don’t want to hear that the paint they applied failed.
+Of course, homeowners should have a product that can handle their daily demands.
 So, the stains were cleaned with various cleaners listed below.
 After applying the cleaners on the paint, all stains were removed, and the finish stayed hard and durable.

 - Krud Kutter